-So, in the most simple terms, a business associate agreement is an essential piece of documentation you must obtain from any data storage provider you work with to maintain your practice’s HIPAA compliance.
+So, in the most simple terms, a Business Associate Agreement (BAA) is an essential piece of documentation you must obtain from any data storage provider you work with to maintain your practice's HIPAA compliance.

 Naturally, however, simple terms don’t cover all the details you need to know when it comes to BAAs – and the details are extremely important for protecting your patient's health information.

 With more healthcare providers than ever adopting cloud solutions (the market is expected to hit $55bn by 2025, from a base of $8bn in 2018), it has never been more crucial to understand your obligations for protecting patient data whilst working with external organizations.